Kergalli/dragonbane-action-rules/README.md

 ## Special Cases

 **Parrying Long Weapons:** If you're using a standard melee weapon to parry an attack from someone with a long weapon (who is 1 square away), simply target yourself when parrying.
 The range validation will understand you're defending at your position.
+**Parrying Ranged Attacks with a Shield:** When using a shield to parry a ranged attack, simply target yourself when parrying.
+The range validation will understand you're defending at your position.

 ## Technical Details